 Teaching isn’t just a job for me, it’s a calling – a career I’ve always wanted and one I am deeply proud of.
 I’m passionate about my profession and I make an effort to improve upon and add to my pedagogical repertoire on a daily basis.
 As someone famous once said, “The best teachers are also the best learners,” and I strive to learn as much as I can about education in the 21st century.

 In order to become a better educator, I suggest that teachers and administrators do the following:

 1. Stay Connected via Social Media – The education community is thriving on social media platforms like Twitter, Facebook, and Instagram (to a lesser extent).
 I credit my Personal Learning Network (PLN) for keeping me abreast of the latest education technology trends and pedagogical strategies.
 Professional development on Twitter has been a game-changer for me and I highly recommend you read the graphic below and join us.
 I also wrote about the awesome power of Twitter PD here.

-2. Read Professional Literature on a Daily Basis – This can be in the form of the most recent education books, journal articles, and blog posts.
+2. Read and Discuss Professional Literature on a Daily Basis – This can be in the form of the most recent education books, journal articles, and blog posts.
 My goal is to read 25 pages a day.
 Some days I read more and some days I read less, but it evens out over the course of the year.
 Read the following article for more information on how to read more, “The Simple Plan To Read More”.

-Some of my favorite titles read were:
+Some of my favorite titles read are: